We are developing anti-inflammatory monoclonal antibodies with novel mechanisms of action.

 Targeting oxLDL – a critical mediator of inflammation

-Oxidized low density lipoprotein (oxLDL) is implicated in chronic, common conditions caused by inflammation such as such as cardiovascular disease, rheumatological disease and cancer.
-By targeting specific mechanisms of inflammation, Abcentra aims to treat a larger at-risk population – better.
+Oxidized low density lipoprotein (oxLDL) is implicated in common, chronic conditions caused by inflammation such as cardiovascular disease, rheumatological diseases and cancer.
+By targeting oxLDL, Abcentra aims to bring new, safer and more effective treatment options to patients with inflammatory diseases.

 Lead Candidate – Orticumab